-On March 11, the World Health Organization announced that COVID-19 is officially a pandemic (a worldwide spread of an infectious disease).
-Two days later, U.S. President Donald Trump declared a national emergency over the pandemic, which will provide additional resources and funding to help fight the disease.
-With the COVID-19 disease now spread to more than 100 locations worldwide, what you can you do to prevent yourself and others from getting the coronavirus?
+On March 11, the World Health Organization announced that COVID-19 is officially a pandemic.
+Days later, President Donald Trump declared a national emergency over the pandemic.
+As a result, this provided additional resources and funding to help fight the disease.
+Unfortunately, the COVID-19 disease has now spread to more than 100 locations. worldwide.
+With this in mind, what can you do to prevent yourself and others from getting the coronavirus?

-Although you may have many other questions, here are basic guidelines set forth by the World Health Organization (WHO) and Center for Disease Control and Prevention (CDC).
+Although you may other questions, here are basic guidelines.
+These are set forth by the World Health Organization (WHO) and Center for Disease Control and Prevention (CDC).

 Coronaviruses are part of a family of viruses that can cause illness in humans and animals.
 It is part of the same family of viruses as the common cold.
-The most recent coronavirus is the infectious disease known as COVID-19, first reported in Wuhan, China in December 2019.
+The most recent coronavirus is the infectious disease known as COVID-19.
+To clarify, it was first reported in Wuhan, China in December 2019.

 Some people infected with the coronavirus will have no symptoms.
 But for those who do, symptoms include a low-grade fever, body aches, nasal congestion, runny nose, coughing and a sore throat.
-The virus can also cause more sevre symptoms, like a high fever, severe cough and a shortness of breath.
+What’s more, the virus can also cause more severe symptoms.
+For instance, like a high fever, severe cough and shortness of breath.
 Symptoms occur from approximately 2 to 14 days after exposure to the virus.

 How Is The Coronavirus Spread?